Leonidas I: Life

-According to Herodotus, Leonidas' mother was not only his father's wife but also his father's niece and had been barren for so long that the ephors, the five annually elected administrators of the Spartan constitution, tried to prevail upon King Anaxandridas II to set her aside and take another wife.
+According to Herodotus, Leonidas' mother was not only his father's wife, but also his father's niece and had been barren for so long that the ephors, the five annually elected administrators of the Spartan constitution, tried to prevail upon King Anaxandridas II to set her aside and take another wife.
 Anaxandridas refused, claiming his wife was blameless, whereupon the ephors agreed to allow him to take a second wife without setting aside his first.
 This second wife, a descendant of Chilon of Sparta (one of the Seven Sages of Greece), promptly bore a son, Cleomenes.
 However, one year after Cleomenes' birth, Anaxandridas' first wife also gave birth to a son, Dorieus.
 Leonidas was the second son of Anaxandridas' first wife, and either the elder brother or twin of Cleombrotus.
+Leonidas' name means "descendant of Leon", and he was named after his grandfather Leon of Sparta.
+The Doric Greek suffix -ίδας, with corresponding Attic form -ίδης, mainly means "descendant of".
+But literally his name can also mean "son of a lion", as the name Leon means "lion" in Greek.

-King Anaxandridas II died in 520 BC, and Cleomenes succeeded to the throne sometime between then and 516 BC.
+King Anaxandridas II died in c.
+524 BC, and Cleomenes succeeded to the throne sometime between then and 516 BC.
 Dorieus was so outraged that the Spartans had preferred his half-brother over himself that he found it impossible to remain in Sparta.
 He made one unsuccessful attempt to set up a colony in Africa and, when this failed, sought his fortune in Sicily, where after initial successes he was killed.
 Leonidas' relationship with his bitterly antagonistic elder brothers is unknown, but he married Cleomenes' daughter, Gorgo, sometime before coming to the throne in 490 BC.